tonguwin/tedx_new/README.md

 1. DONE: Change the HUE logo on Navbar to the TEDxUCSD logo!
 2. DONE: Make the NavBar completely white and navbar font black
 3. DONE: Change text alignment and change toggle icon color.
-4. Fix the responsivity of the toggle icon for tablet sizes.
-5. Fix the button span of the home/logo button
+4. Fix the responsivity of the toggle icon for tablet sizes/Fix the button span of the home/logo button

 ### General